nbrdsong/rnotify/README.md

 ## Beep doesn’t play?
 Ensure the beepr package is installed and your sound is enabled.

+## Console looks weird?

+I am not sure how to fix that, at least without more effort than it would be worth.
+It happens because of how this addin works: it runs your .R file after wrapping the entire thing in code that sends the notification.
+Otherwise, it wouldn't be able to send a notification when code breaks.
+To get anything to show up in the console, it has to print an echo of it.

 # Customization

 You can edit the notification delay (offset_seconds) in rnotify.R.